Many or all companies we feature compensate us. Compensation and editorial

 Precious metal investing expert

-Gold IRAs are called self-directed IRAs, but you can use them to purchase particular IRS-approved gold bullion and precious metals, as well as real estate, businesses, and other assets.
+As mentioned earlier, gold IRAs are often called self-directed IRAs, but you can use them to purchase IRS-approved gold bullion, precious metals, and other assets.

-To open a gold IRA, you’ll need to work with an IRS-approved custodian—usually a bank or other financial institution.
-It handles the disbursements, keeps records for the account, and does the required IRS reporting.
+1. Select a custodian and open the account.
+You must work with an IRS-approved custodian—often a bank or other financial institution.
+The custodian handles the disbursements, keeps records for the account, and does the required IRS reporting.

-Once opened, you can fund your account using a rollover or transfer from another retirement account, or you can contribute via check or wire payment.
-The maximum annual contribution is $7,000 if you’re at least 50 years old.
+2. Move funds into the account.
+Once opened, you can fund the IRA using a rollover or transfer from another retirement account or contribute via check or wire payment.
+If you’re younger than 50, the 2024 maximum annual contribution is $7,000.

-After funding your account, you can direct your IRA custodian on what gold bullion to buy and how much.
-The gold will need to be stored in an approved depository location once purchased.
+3. Buy IRS-approved gold or precious metals.
+After funding your account, you can direct your IRA custodian on what IRS-approved gold to buy and how much.
+The gold must be stored in an approved depository once purchased.

 Where can I open a gold IRA account the right way?

 With so many scams and misleading advertisements, it’s essential to do your research before opening a gold IRA account.
-Compare several options, check out reviews and ratings, and make sure the company is reputable and experienced before moving forward.
+Compare several options, check reviews and ratings, and ensure the company is reputable and experienced before moving forward.

 Need help getting started?
 Check out our guide to the best gold IRA companies.